MathieuandSpheroidalWaveFunctions/prolate_swf/readme.txt

   and shape parameter x.
 To calculate the first kind prolate angular functions and their first derivatives with respect to eta for the same values of m, l and c and for a set of values of the angular coordinate eta.
-The subroutine version prolate calculates values for a single input value of m .
+The subroutine version prolate_swf calculates values for a single input value of m .
 The stand alone version calculates values for a range of values of m.